 Secure the backing to the driftwood with three screws: one on each end and one in the middle.

 Step 4: Add the towel hooks

 Now for the fun part…on the right side of the driftwood, we determined the positioning for the hooks so they would all be evenly spaced apart.
 We pre-marked the drill holes with a pencil and then drilled all the holes.
 The final step was to add the brass towel/coat hooks.
 Using compatible screws and a screwdriver we securely attached each of the hooks.

 It was a simple and inexpensive project (we only paid for the coat hooks and keyhole hangers) and we’re left with a unique piece of functional art!
 We were thinking to use it in our cottage’s beach themed bathroom as a DIY towel rack.
 However, we’ve decided to save it for the entryway for a rustic coat rack idea.

 We hope you’ve found this DIY towel rack tutorial helpful.
-If you enjoy making things with driftwood, you make also like our painted driftwood wall art, DIY driftwood mirror or how to make a driftwood wreath tutorials as well.
+If you’re looking for a farmhouse style towel rack check out this DIY towel rack made from wood pallets.
+And if you enjoy making things with driftwood, you make also like our painted driftwood wall art, DIY driftwood mirror or how to make a driftwood wreath tutorials as well.